Rogerrrrrrrs/pigpio/doc/global.md

 #### waveAddNew()
 Starts a new empty waveform.

-You wouldn't normally need to call this function as it is automatically called after a waveform is created with the gpioWaveCreate function.
+You wouldn't normally need to call this function as it is automatically called after a waveform is created with the waveCreate function.

 #### waveAddGeneric(pulses)
 - pulses - an array of pulses objects.